hturner/pkg-dev-ctv/proposal.md

 refined and robust management of options.

 - `r pkg("options")` provides helpers to define and document package-specific options, managed via `base::options()`, with corresponding environment variables.
 The options can be set globally or locally (e.g., within a function).
-- `r pkg("GlobalOption")` provides similar functionality to `r pkg("options")`, with extra features such as option validation, setting options as functions of other options, and secret or read-only options.
+- `r pkg("GlobalOptions")` provides similar functionality to `r pkg("options")`, with extra features such as option validation, setting options as functions of other options, and secret or read-only options.
 - `r pkg("potions")` provides the `brew()` and `pour()` functions, that can be used to store and retrieve package-specific global options, without over-writing any global options of the same name.
 - `r pkg("settings")` allows to set up a package-specific options manager, for setting global or local options, with optional validation rules.
 - `r pkg("futile.options")` allows to set up a package-specific options manager for global options.